Connect with us

 • Low water pressure impacting proper sanitation and education opportunities

-The statement also said that disinfection levels are not reliable enough to prevent the potential of disease-causing organisms in the drinking water, E. Coli, cryptosporidium, and giardia.
+The statement also said that disinfection levels are not reliable enough to prevent the potential of disease-causing organisms in the drinking water, including E. Coli, cryptosporidium, and giardia.

 As part of the declaration, the Mississippi State Health Department is ordering that City of Jackson employees “cooperate with state response teams and contractors deployed to augment current staffing and to take remediation actions deemed necessary by the State Incident Commander.”